Josephine Louis

-Josephine Louis (nee Peters, born 1930) is an American billionaire heiress, the widow of John J. Louis, Jr., who served as the United States Ambassador to the United Kingdom.
+Josephine Louis (née Peters, born 1930) is an American billionaire heiress, the widow of John J. Louis Jr., who served as the United States Ambassador to the United Kingdom.

-She was married to John J. Louis, Jr. from 1953 until his death in 1995.
+She was married to John J. Louis Jr. from 1953 until his death in 1995.

 Josephine Louis and her children inherited a stake in cleaning product conglomerate "SC Johnson" from John.

 As of August 2015, she had a net worth of $2.7 billion.

 Personal life

-She and John J. Louis, Jr had three children:
+She and John J. Louis Jr. had three children: